-Organic Perlite is naturally extracted from the earth and doesn’t undergo significant chemical processing; it is a safe organic additive.back to menu ↑
+Usually, organic Perlite is naturally extracted from the earth and doesn’t undergo significant chemical processing; it is a safe organic additive.

 What does Perlite look like?

-Perlite is white-colored grain, finer than vermiculite, and starts off as fluffy balls or a powder if crushed.
-The size of the grains can vary depending on whether you choose fine grade or medium grade.
+Perlite is white-colored grain, finer than vermiculite, and starts as fluffy balls or a powder if crushed.
+Moreover, the size of the grains can vary depending on whether you choose fine grade or medium grade.

 Perlite vs pumice

-It is a mined siliceous rock that is heated and expanded, or popped like popcorn, into a white light-weighted material, while pumice is a soft, insert-minced stone that frequently comes from Oregano.
-Perlite and pumice are porous collections, meaning they are added to potting soil to improve ventilation and drainage.
+It is a mined siliceous rock that is heated and expands or pops like popcorn, into a white light-weighted material.
+While pumice is a soft, insert-minced stone that frequently comes from Oregano.
+Moreover, perlite and pumice are porous collections, meaning they are added to potting soil to improve ventilation and drainage.

 Styrofoam vs Perlite

-Perlite is lightweight and polystyrene is extremely lightweight.
-Perlite decomposed naturally over time but Styrofoam will not decompose for millions of years.back to menu ↑
+Usually, Perlite is lightweight and polystyrene is extremely lightweight.
+It decomposed naturally over time but Styrofoam will not decompose for millions of years.

 Substitutes of perlite